guptakaran11/grasskode-website/content/post/travel/where-is-north-east/majuli.md

   <em>:man:</em>
 </div>

 We also saw some amazing sunsets during our stay on the river island.
-The skies were clear and every evening the western skies would paint itself in a pallate of vibrant colours.
+The skies were clear and every evening the western skies would be painted in a palette of vibrant colours.

 <div class="postimg">
   <div class="grid">